Delni/blog/content/posts/corne-kbd.en.md

 ![The black mark is the bar on the schema](/images/corne/2022-10-01%2016.29.18.jpg)

 To solder these tiny tiny pieces, I put some solder on the first pad, then with a tweezer placed the diode and melt the previous solder to push it into place.
-Once it's done for all the diodes, I soldered the other side of each ones
+Once it's done for all the diodes, I soldered the other side of each ones.

 | [![The solder is on the right pad only][img1]][img1] | [![All the diodes are soldered][img2]][img2] |
 | :--------------------------------------------------: | :------------------------------------------: |